Charnowalks in the East End of London

 Starting out from Limehouse, this tour evokes the monsters created by Peter Ackroyd in his depictions of the East End riverside.
 We encounter the Architect, Frankenstein’s Monster, and of course the Limehouse Golem.

-The tour features readings from three of Ackroyd’s novels, and passes through Ratcliffe to finish in Shadwell.
+The tour features readings from three of Ackroyd’s novels, and from Limehouse we pass through Ratcliffe to finish in Shadwell.

 With the nineteenth century development of London, new pressures were brought to bear on the already crowded areas of Whitechapel and Spitalfields.
 Very soon poverty and disease were turning this area into an alien territory of suffering and vice.